Not All Social Is Social podcast

 Fraudsters are sending texts pretending to be from a family member with a lost or damaged phone, in need of money.
 These texts usually follow a similar format each time, opening with “Hi Mum/Hi Dad, this is my temporary/new number…” and followed by a request for help to pay for something urgently.

-Fraudsters sometimes send emails pretending to be from your bank, credit card company or another company you trust, usually asking you to click on a link or open an attachment.
-The emails may seem genuine and convincing but are designed to trick you into sharing your personal information, such as your username, full PIN or credit card number.
-They will often make urgent threats and try to scare you into providing your details.
+Fraudsters sometimes send emails pretending to be from your bank, credit card company or another company you trust.
+They often ask you to click on a link or open an attachment.
+The emails may seem genuine and convincing but are designed to trick you into sharing your personal information.
+They will often make urgent threats and try to scare you into giving away your details.

-Fraudsters sometimes make “cold calls”, pretending to be from a reputable technical support or IT company.
-They persuade you to allow them to take control of your computer remotely over the phone so that they can fix, upgrade or protect your computer.
+Fraudsters sometimes make “cold calls”, pretending to be from a reputable technical support, IT company or bank.
+They try to convince you to let them take control of your computer remotely over the phone so that they can fix, upgrade, or protect your device.
 They may ask you to log on to your online banking account or ask for bank, credit card or other personal details.
-Bank of Ireland will never call and ask you for your full 365Online PIN or one-time passcodes that they’ve sent to you in a text.
-They will never ask you to download any software so they can take control of your computer or phone, or to move your money to a “safe” account.

 Offers to make quick and easy money can seem appealing but this is a way that fraudsters use people as ‘money mules’.
 Young people and students are often being targeted and recruited as money mules.
 They receive stolen money into their account, then transfer it to another account, usually overseas, and keep some of the cash for themselves as ‘payment’ or withdraw the cash and pass it on to the money mule recruiter.